haakonms/MLproject/README.md

 # Road Segmentation
 Second project of CS 433 Machine Learning.

-Our final best F1-score was 0.889, Username: kjoerda, ScoreID: XXXXX
+Our final best F1-score was 0.891, Username: Hakon, ScoreID: 25281.

 This ReadMe explains in detail which libraries that is needed, and how to run the files that gives the same F1-score as abovementioned as well as how to run the training files that lead to this model.